Can You Get Social Security Disability or SSI for Bursitis?

 If your bursitis is severe enough, you might meet the requirements of Social Security's disability listing for a joint abnormality.

-Bursitis is an inflammation of a "bursa," a small sac of fluid that's present in all of your joints.
+Bursitis is a medical condition that happens when a "bursa," a small sac of fluid that's present in all of your joints, becomes inflamed.
 Normal bursae (the plural of bursa) allow for muscles to slide across the bones smoothly and painlessly.
 For individuals with bursitis, movement of the joints becomes painful, because the bursae that are meant to protect us from pain become inflamed.
 Every time a joint is moved that has bursitis, the already inflamed bursa gets more irritated.

 Bursitis most often occurs in the elbows, knees, shoulders, and hips, but it can occur at any joint.
-Symptoms of bursitis include:
+Common symptoms may include:

 • joint pain